As an Amazon Associate I earn from qualifying purchases.

 Mole poblano is a versatile, rich, and complex sauce or marinade perfect for:

-- Over proteins (like this grilled tofu steak recipe)
+- Poured over proteins (like this grilled tofu steak recipe)

 - Over enchiladas (like these sweet potato enchiladas) and emoladas